syncfusion-content/ej2-navigations-docs/ej2-javascript/carousel/navigators-and-indicators.md

 #### Progress Indicator Type

 In the Progress Indicator type, the current slide is displayed as a progress bar.
-The Progress indicator can be achieved by setting the [`indicatorsType`]() to Progress.
+The Progress indicator can be achieved by setting the `indicatorsType` to `Progress`.

 {% if page.publishingplatform == "typescript" %}